letmaik/vscode-git-tree-compare/README.md

 ## Settings

 `gitTreeCompare.autoRefresh` Option to turn off automatic refresh.
 This can be useful for huge repositories when diff operations take a long time.
-As a temporary work-around (until it is possible to detect when VS Code is out of focus) disabling auto refresh also prevents issues when doing `git rebase` from the command line (see the related issue [Microsoft/vscode#11918](https://github.com/Microsoft/vscode/issues/11918) in VS Code's native git extension).
+As a work-around, disabling auto refresh also prevents locking issues when running `git rebase` from the integrated terminal (a stand-alone terminal wouldn't case issues as auto refresh is stopped while the VS Code window is out of focus).
 A manual refresh can be triggered via the tree menu.
 Note that automatic refreshs are not triggered by changes to files outside the workspace folder (which can happen when opening a subdirectory of the repository root as workspace folder).

 `gitTreeCompare.openChanges` Option which decides what should happen when clicking on a file in the tree - either open the changes, or the file itself.
 Default is to open the changes.
 The other action can always be accessed via the file's context menu.